Colombian Displaced Communities: Planning and Urban Design Seminar

 619.808.9461

-During a six-week summer course, students from CU Boulder specializing in environmental design and other fields will study and work in Carpinelo 2, an unplanned settlement near Medellin, Colombia.
-This settlement emerged as a result of people fleeing the city due to violence, and over the years, its thousands of residents have built infrastructure, businesses, and community centers from the ground up.
-In 2023, students will collaborate with residents to create community development plans and design infrastructure to address issues such as landslides, water access, public spaces, and more.
+During a six-week summer course, students from CU Boulder specializing in environmental design and other fields study and work in La Honda, an unplanned settlement near Medellin, Colombia.
+This settlement emerged because people fled to the city due to violence.
+Over the years, thousands of residents have built infrastructure, businesses and community centers from the ground up.
+In 2024, students collaborated with residents to create community development plans and design infrastructure to address issues such as landslides, water access, public spaces and more.

 The area surrounding metropolitan Medellin is characterized by numerous informal, unplanned settlements lacking mechanisms to prevent encroachment and urban sprawl.
 There are a total of eight municipalities in the region, and they are witnessing an influx of newcomers seeking safety and better economic prospects.
 Over the past decade, these areas have witnessed the emergence of entire neighborhoods with thousands of informal dwellers.
-Carpinelo Dos in Medellin, Colombia, serves as a notable case study of this phenomenon, where most development has been driven by informal dwellers.
-Street networks, water supply, sewage, and electricity services are provided by informal entrepreneurs and the community board of Carpinelo Dos.
+La Honda in Medellin, Colombia, is a notable case study of this phenomenon, where informal dwellers have driven most development.
+Informal entrepreneurs and the community board of La Honda provide street networks, water supply, sewage and electricity services.

-During their stay in Medellin, CU Boulder students will engage in various learning activities, including workshops, lectures, site visits, studio work, and hands-on experiences.
-The first week will focus on developing research skills through fieldwork, including activities such as photography, video recording, sound recording, and sketching of the Manantiales community.
-Additional information will be collected through observations and interviews with the community.
-Students will collaborate to compile a narrative of key learning objectives.
+During their stay in Medellin, CU Boulder students engage in various learning activities, including workshops, lectures, site visits, studio work and hands-on experiences.
+The first week focuses on developing research skills through fieldwork, including activities such as photography, video recording, sound recording and sketching of the Manantiales community.
+Additional information is collected through observations and interviews with the community.
+Students collaborate to compile a narrative of key learning objectives.

-The following week will be dedicated to enhancing skills for informed design through research.
-Students will gain insights into the manifestations of informal forms and use drawings, diagrams, cartography, and timelines to illustrate these relationships.
-They will present their research findings through multiple forms of media.
+Week two is dedicated to enhancing skills for informed design through research.
+Students gain insights into the manifestations of informal forms and illustrate these relationships using drawings, diagrams, cartography and timelines.
+They present their research findings through multiple forms of media.

-In the third week, the focus will shift to identifying community goals and their corresponding urban forms.
-Understanding catalyst projects that can help achieve these community goals is essential for successful urban planning.
-This stage will also involve exploring project alternatives and identifying potential stakeholders.
-Following a thorough analysis of these subjects, students will create presentation boards to communicate their design intentions.
+In the third week, the focus shifts to identifying community goals and their corresponding urban forms.
+This stage also involves exploring project alternatives and identifying potential stakeholders.
+After thoroughly analyzing these subjects, students create presentation boards to communicate their design intentions.

-The fourth to six week in Medellin will be devoted to building physical interventions aimed at enhancing the community’s social and ecological performance.
-The final two weeks will be dedicated to the construction of the designed infrastructure projects, which will be co-developed with community members.
-The most important task in the last week will be delivering the revised student work to the community.
+Weeks four through six are devoted to building physical interventions to enhance the community’s social and ecological performance.
+The most important task in the last week is delivering the revised student work to the community.

-• Building Improvements in Carpinelo Dos and La Honda neiborhoods next event Summer 2024
+• Building Improvements in La Honda neiborhoods next event Summer 2024

 Additional Info